Thérèse of Lisieux

-Thérèse has been a highly influential model of sanctity for Catholics and for others because of the simplicity and practicality of her approach to the spiritual life.
-She is one of the most popular saints in the history of the church.
+Therese has been a highly influential model of sanctity for Catholics and for others because of the simplicity and practicality of her approach to the spiritual life.
+She is one of the most popular saints in the history of the church, although she was obscure during her lifetime.
 Pope Pius X called her "the greatest saint of modern times".

-Thérèse felt an early call to religious life and, after overcoming various obstacles, in 1888, at the early age of 15, she became a nun and joined two of her older sisters in the cloistered Carmelite community of Lisieux, Normandy (yet another sister, Céline, also later joined the order).
-After nine years as a Carmelite religious, having fulfilled various offices such as sacristan and assistant to the novice mistress, in her last eighteen months in Carmel she fell into a night of faith, in which she is said to have felt Jesus was absent and been tormented by doubts that God existed.
-Thérèse died at the age of 24 from tuberculosis.
+Therese felt an early call to religious life and, after overcoming various obstacles, in 1888, at age 15, she became a nun and joined two of her elder sisters in the cloistered Carmelite community of Lisieux in Normandy (another sister, Céline, also later joined the order).
+After nine years as a Carmelite nun, having fulfilled various offices such as sacristan and assistant to the novice mistress, in her last eighteen months in Carmel she fell into a night of faith, in which she is said to have felt Jesus was absent and been tormented by doubts that God existed.
+Therese died at the age of 24 from tuberculosis.

+After her death, Therese became known globally through her spiritual memoir, The Story of a Soul, which explains her theology of the "Little Way".
+As a result of her immense popularity and reputation for holiness, she was quickly beatified and canonized by Pope Pius XI, who completed the process just 28 years after her death.
+In 1997, Pope John Paul II declared her a Doctor of the Church.
 Her feast day in the General Roman Calendar was 3 October from 1927 until it was moved in 1969 to 1 October.
-Thérèse is well known throughout the world, with the Basilica of Lisieux being the second most popular place of pilgrimage in France after Lourdes.
+She is well known throughout the world, with the Basilica of Lisieux being the second most popular place of pilgrimage in France after Lourdes.